boilerrat/NFTCommunityDAO/README.md

 **Snapshot:** https://snapshot.org/#/nftcommunitydao.eth

-**everything beloow is a straight copy from the wiki, so if you prefer a hyperlinked version, click on the wiki tab and enjoy the document that way.**

 ### Who we are
 We are a group of NFT enthusiasts who first formed while following the renown NFT artist pseudonymously known as Lux Expression.
 Out of that community came a group interested in expanding the capabilities of their investments were they to pool their resources together.